biolink/biolink-model/contrib/go/docs/Association.md

  * [owl:Axiom](http://purl.obolibrary.org/obo/owl_Axiom)
 ## Inheritance

- *  is_a: [InformationContentEntity](InformationContentEntity.md) - a piece of information that typically describes some piece of biology or is used as support.
  *  mixin: [ExtensionsAndEvidenceAssociationMixin](ExtensionsAndEvidenceAssociationMixin.md) - An injected mixing that adds additional fields to association objects.
 This is a mixture of (a) closures for denormalization (b) evidence fields specific to the GO model.
 ## Children